One Fatal Accident Per 10 Million Flights

 Non-Punitive Policies

-Just culture distinguishes between honest errors (protected) and willful violations (subject to discipline).
-This balance encourages reporting while maintaining accountability for egregious behavior.
+Just culture draws a clear line between honest errors (protected) and deliberate violations (subject to discipline).
+This balance encourages reporting while still holding people accountable for genuinely reckless behavior.
+Getting this line right is harder than it sounds.

 Legal Protections